 Restoring a free-flowing lower Snake River, when coupled with complementary actions such as predator control, habitat restoration and spill, is the only meaningful action left in our toolkit with the potential to attain the Columbia Basin Partnership's recovery goals.
-An ongoing, long-term study called the Comparative Survival Study, conducted by biologists from the Oregon and Idaho, Fish and Wildlife Service, and the Tribes estimates that Snake River dam breaching in concert with increased flow at downstream dams will increase SARs 2-3 times.
+An ongoing, long-term study called the Comparative Survival Study, conducted by biologists from Oregon and Idaho, the Fish and Wildlife Service and the Tribes estimates that Snake River dam breaching in concert with maximum flow at downstream dams could increase SARs up to four times the Biological Opinion baseline.